Universal-Team/3DVier/3ds/README.md

 ## Compilation

 To build 3DVier from source, you need devkitPro installed, along with devkitARM, libctru, Citro2D and Citro3D.
 To get these you can run `pacman -S 3ds-dev --noconfirm`.
 Now that you have everything installed, you just need to run clone the repository and run `make 3ds` in the root directory, or directly run `make` in the 3ds directory.
-You will find your `3DVier.3dsx` and `3DVier.cia` build at the end inside the `builds` folder from the root directory.
+You will find your `3DVier.3dsx` and `3DVier.cia` build at the end inside the current directory.

 ## Credits
 ### Main Developers